Sadly we have to cancel this year's Bayern Nash Hash and Hash-a-thon.

 - Might not provide snacks if this cannot be managed in a contamination-free way.

-- The Biermeister will bring a chainsaw to use if hashers start crowding the bier table.
+- The Biermeister will bring a chainsaw to use if hashers start crowding the bier crates.
 Not exactly hygienic but fun.

 - The RA will ensure that the circle isn't too closed up and may well keep it short.

 Abidance - if The Dude abides then so should we.
 Please follow these guidelines as they are important for you and others' well-being.
 The Munich authorities can impose severe fines if people are behaving recklessly.
 So, we may have to ask those who don't follow these guidelines to not come again.